Skip to main content

 // Five vertical modules

-export { MortgagePlugin } from './verticals/mortgage'
+export { MortgagePlugin } from "./verticals/mortgage";

 // Tools: gse_validate, condition_clear, pii_redact, loan_archive, notify_underwriting